Somewhere Else (The Good Place)

-"Somewhere Else" is the season finale of the second season of the American fantasy-comedy television series The Good Place.
-It is the thirteenth episode of the season and twenty-sixth episode overall.
-The episode originally aired in the United States on NBC on February 1, 2018, and was written and directed by series creator Michael Schur.
+"Somewhere Else" is the thirteenth and final episode of the second season of the American fantasy-comedy television series The Good Place.
+The twenty-sixth episode of the series overall, the episode originally aired in the United States on NBC on February 1, 2018, and was written and directed by series creator Michael Schur.

 "Somewhere Else" sees the four humans returned to Earth with no memories of the afterlife; Michael and Janet monitor their self-improvement over time.
 The episode focuses on Eleanor after her near-death experience as she seeks to treat others better.
 As time passes, her enthusiasm for her moral behavior fades; however, a secret visit from Michael leads her to a speech from Chidi, and she finds herself motivated again.

 In its original broadcast, the episode was seen by 3.19 million viewers and received critical acclaim.
 While several critics noted its relative lack of humor, many praised its themes and message, as well as how The Good Place reinvented itself going into its third season.
 Retrospective reviews of the episode have remained positive, and it is often ranked as one of the show's best episodes.